Goosebumps Halloween Punch Recipe

 Looking for more Halloween drink recipes?
 Try this Shrunken Head Punch, Witch’s Brew Punch, and Werewolf Punch!

-Goosebumps Halloween Punch
+Green Halloween Punch Variations

-If you’ve tried this recipe, please let me know how you liked it in the comments below and leave a review; I love hearing from you!
-And don’t forget to tag me – @sugarandsoulco – on Instagram and Pinterest with your photos or join our Busy Family Recipes Facebook Community and share them there!
+If you’ve tried this recipe, please let leave a review in the comments below.
+I love hearing from you!
+Don’t forget to tag me – @sugarandsoulco – on Instagram and Pinterest with your photos, or join our Sugar & Soul Show-offs Community and share them there.

-Goosebumps Punch
+Goosebumps Green Halloween Punch

 Ingredients

-- 3 liters Lemon Lime Soda
+- 3 liters Lemon Lime Soda chilled

 - 12 drops Green Food Coloring